-If you’re looking for a sociable family dog with great watchdog abilities, then a Sheprador (also called German Shepherd Lab Mix, or Labrador Shepherd) is the perfect choice for you.
-However, I advise all my friends to check if they’re the right match for such a large and playful pet before bringing a puppy home, and in this article I’ll try to explain why.
+If you’re looking for a friendly family dog with great watchdog abilities, then a Sheprador (also called German Shepherd Lab Mix, or Labrador Shepherd) is the perfect choice for you.
+However, I advise all my friends to check if they’re the right match for such a large and playful pet before bringing a puppy home, and in this article, I’ll try to explain why.

 So check out my Seven Things You Need To Know About Shepradors to make sure you’re ready to take care of this unique dog.

 Contents & Quick Navigation